Credits, Equivalencies, Prerequisites, Overload

 - Graduation requirements are measured in courses and credits.
 Courses and credits required for graduation are specified within each Major or Minor Curriculum Map.

-- A student will receive the equivalent of one three-credit course to fulfill published credit or course requirements as a free elective in a Major or Minor when three one-credit courses in the same discipline are combined.
-A student is limited to one such course.
-One-credit ROTC courses and courses numbered below 100 may not be used.
+- Major and minor curriculum maps are structured to deepen NU graduates knowledge in their chosen field of study.
+Free electives are designed to broaden student knowledge to meet specific career goals.
+A Free Elective is any course taken that is not specifically required by the major or minor field of study.
+Any non-ROTC course can be used as a Free Elective.
+Any six ROTC credits can be used toward Free Electives for any active student.
+A student will receive the equivalent of one three-credit course to fulfill published credit or course requirements as a Free Elective in a Major or Minor when one or two credit courses in the same discipline are combined.
+A student is limited to one such course, except for ROTC courses.
+Courses numbered below 100 may not be used.

 Requests for Course Equivalency or Exemption

 - To waive a prerequisite course requirement students must present the adviser's affirmative recommendation to the course’s department chair for approval.
 The basis for such a waiver will be the student’s demonstrated knowledge in the area concerned.